prestosilver/prestosilver.github.io/static/media/chesker.f31c05b1.md

 ## Other Features

-- p2p multiplayer
+- P2P multiplayer
 - an AI that can play with any custom piece you add
-- fully customisable boards and pieces
+- fully customizable boards and pieces
 - more on the way!